-Professor Edley teaches classes in organizational communication, gender and the workplace, corporate ethics and social responsibility, and qualitative research methods.
-Her research interests include the intersections of power, gender, and identity in organizations, alternative forms of organizing, work-life balance, and women-owned businesses.
+Dr. Edley teaches classes in organizational communication, gender and the workplace, corporate ethics and social responsibility, and qualitative research capstone.
+Her research interests include the intersections of power, gender, and identity in organizations, #METOO, rape culture, affirmative consent, alternative forms of organizing, feminist organizing, work-life balance, and women-owned businesses.
 She has published multiple book chapters and journal articles in such prestigious journals as Management Communication Quarterly, Communication Yearbook, Electronic Journal of Communication, Women and Language, Argumentation and Advocacy, etc.

 In addition, Dr. Edley is committed to issues of social justice and tries to blend activism with her teaching and scholarship.
 She has participated in local, regional, and national protests of sexist, racist, and greedy organizational practices.

 Rutgers University at New Brunswick: Ph.D., Communication 1997

 Feminism American Politics Culture

 Public Relations and Communications

 Wise Woman (professional)